Wednesday, November 27, 2024

 The way I see it this "solar pill" (if you will) precedes the new idea of taking the "Christ pill," because the "solar pill" is for me about appreciating the solar radiance of the real Sun that we all experience regardless of race or creed.
 We all experience the Sun daily, universally, as a literally Life-giving source of energy through photosynthesis (which is real, and a good way to form a natural spirituality or reverence for nature)

-We who are Proto-Indo-Europeans, had ancestors who formed an ancient solar mythology that intertwined a mother earth and the Sun, with the Sun representing the early cocept "God."
-For example, see wikepedia on deyus, where the English word "God" can be traced back to the Proto-Indo-Europeans' concept of the daylight-sky god / father (also see wikipedia on the word God and Sky's the Limit by Dr. Luke Gorton, as well as Socrates and the Shining Father by Donovan).
+We who descend from Proto-Indo-Europeans, had ancestors who formed an ancient solar mythology that intertwined a mother earth and the Sun, with the Sun representing an early concept of "God."
+For example, see wikepedia on deyus, where the English word "God" can be traced back to the Proto-Indo-Europeans' concept of the daylight-sky god / father.
+Also see wikipedia on the word God and Sky's the Limit by Dr. Luke Gorton; as well as Socrates and the Shining Father by Donovan).
 One finds this same solar motif among the Egyptians (see here and here).

-This ancient solar theology was then combined with many of the various divine pantheons as the pantheons affirmed the bodily instincts -- which bodily drives evolved via the matter of earth and photosynthesis -- so that I see one intertwining universal solar-pantheon that is found to some degree in nearly all the world's religions and mythologies.
+This ancient solar theology was then combined with many of the various divine pantheons; as the pantheons affirmed the bodily instincts -- which bodily drives evolved via earthly matter and photosynthesis -- so that I see one intertwining universal solar-pantheon that is found to some degree in nearly all the world's religions and mythologies.

-Even the perceived rising and falling of the Sun in the sky, acts as a metaphor of one's own falling (failing) and rising again to become more antifragile.
-So too, one's ancestral lineage is the genetic memory of those falling in death to give rise to genetic traits passed on to you in a great chain of becoming.
+Even the perceived rising and falling of the Sun in the sky, acts as a metaphor of one's own falling (i.e. often failing before succeeding) and rising again to become more antifragile.
+So too, one's ancestral lineage is the genetic memory of those falling in death to give rise to genetic traits passed on to you in a great solar chain of belonging.

-This cohesive all-mythology affirms the instincts of the body and our connection to the Sun and all of life on earth: as the Sun is the source of energy that provides photosynthesis and the growth of life.
+This cohesive all-as-one-solar-pantheon, affirms the instincts of the body and our connection to the Sun and all of life on earth: as the Sun is the source of energy that provides photosynthesis and the growth of life.
 In other words, without the Sun there is no life.
-So that the "solar pill" is a return to one's ecological and ancestral roots and the affirmation of the Universe, the Earth, and Body, all at once.
+So that the "solar view" is a return to one's ecological and ancestral roots and the affirmation of the Universe, the Earth, and the Body, all at once.

-When one connects to something larger than themselves, in this case something scientifically real in feeling a connection with the radiant Sun, the earth, the body, and a respect for one's ancestors, they can't lose their "faith' or become a "disbeliever."
-For solar-pantheonism is a spirituality of the real: real sunlight, real bodily instincts personified as gods.
+When one connects to something larger than themselves, in this case something scientifically real in feeling a connection with the radiant Sun, the earth, our body, and a respect for one's ancestors, they can't lose their "faith' or become a "disbeliever."
+For solar-pantheonism is a spirituality of the real: real sunlight, real bodily instincts, real ancestors embodied in your genetic DNA; real heroic ancestors whose memories became personified as gods and heroes.
 Thus it is based on real life.

-The patheons of gods are also empowering as metaphors or archetypes, as they point to one's own heroic masculine potential or heroic divine motherly potential.
-Furthermore, one's ancestry giving rise to the ehnic myths of the various tribal gods in each pantheon (from the Israelite god Yahweh to the Norse god Thor), points toward the gods being personification of each tribes' cultural memory of those in the tribe who acted out superior masculine and feminine instincts toward the survival and growth of the tribe.
+The pantheons of gods are also empowering as metaphors or archetypes, as they point to one's own heroic masculine potential or heroic divine motherly potential.
+Furthermore, one's ancestry giving rise to the ethnic myths in the various tribal gods in each pantheon (from the Israelite god Yahweh to the Norse god Thor), points toward the gods being personification of each tribes' cultural memory based on those in the tribe who acted out superior masculine and feminine instincts toward the survival and growth of the tribe.
 So that these heroic men and motherly women became personified as gods.

 Solar-Patheonism also fits with the Nietzschean option of envisioning future Superhumans (future generations who embody the cultural memories of those today who are the most life-affirming and heroic among us, giving rise to future Beyond-humans).
-In other words, the Nietzschean vision being future generations that don't turn their backs on the radiant Sun and earth beneath their feet -- who don't seek to escape their bodies and reject this world for an anti-body afterworld -- but who instead fully affirm earth and sky, the cycles of Nature, and their own real life and natural biology, as all of it here and now deemed good and holy.
+In other words, the Nietzschean vision of growing into future generations that don't turn their backs on the radiant Sun and earth beneath their feet -- who don't seek to escape their bodies and reject this world for an anti-body afterworld -- but who instead fully affirm earth and sky, the cycles of Nature, and their own real life and natural biology with all of it here and now deemed good and holy.

 So what I am presenting here is not an ethnocentric perspective; yet I see nothing wrong with somebody connecting with their own ethnic religion, such as a Jewish person identifying more with Judaism as the ancestral religion of their ethnicity.
 For I find that solar-pantheonism can be found in nearly all religions.
 For example, an ethnic Egyptian will find the Egyptian gods representing the same solar energy within a similar pantheon of gods (representing the biological instincts).
 Same thing with the Greek and Norse religions with the same solar energy and similar pantheons.

-So you basically have one universal life-affirming mythos (i.e. this world and biology affirming mythos), within solar-pantheonism: with a real Sun above our head being a constant reminder of an abundance of energy; energy, which according to science, can neither be created nor destroyed; and the Sun as a radiating ball of warmth and light acting as a spiritual metaphor we can emulate in our own lives by being an overflowing body of positive energy and brightness.
-This universal, natural theology, I think can unite us all around the shared values of life itself, combined with our evolved competitive instincts, which drive evolution and affirms our biological bodies toward a future of new forms, "most beautiful and most wonderful," that are being evolved; as a good and holy process of growth and becoming.
+So you basically have one universal life-affirming mythos (i.e. one biology affirming mythos), within solar-pantheonism: with a real Sun above our head being a constant reminder of an abundance of energy; energy, which according to science, can neither be created nor destroyed; and the Sun as a radiating ball of warmth and light acting as a spiritual metaphor we can emulate in our own lives by being an overflowing body of positive energy and brightness.
+This universal, natural theology, I think can unite us all around the shared values of life itself; combined with our evolved competitive instincts, which drive evolution and affirms our biological bodies toward a future of new forms "most beautiful and most wonderful," that are continuously being evolved overtime as a good and holy process of growth and becoming.

-What this means for me as someone of Germanic and Scandinavian decent, is that I now more fully realize, after doing this research, that I am in a real way larger than my mere self (my conscious identity), but I am the combined cultural memory of all my ancestors that is encoded in my DNA!
+What this means for me as someone of Germanic and Scandinavian decent, is that I now more fully realize, after doing this research, that I am in a real way larger than my mere self (my conscious identity).
+I am the combined cultural memory of all my ancestors that is encoded in my DNA!
 As Whitman wrote, "I am large, I contain multitudes."
 Or to use a Carl Sagan term, I am combined "metamind."
-I am being lived out by my genetic aspen-like roots and my cultural heritage; for example, my very body and traits, my more pale skin and blonde hair and blue eyes, to my strength and larger height and stature, is all a product of my Germanic Norse ancestry; and part of that biological makeup is a cultural makeup, which is rooted in an ancient Proto-Indo-European spirituality which branched out into various solar pantheons, from the Norse to the Celtic, all the way to the Vedic pantheon of the Hindus.
+I am being lived out by my genetic aspen-like roots and my cultural heritage; for example, my very body and physiological traits, my more pale skin and blonde hair and blue eyes, to my strength and larger height and stature, is all a product of my Germanic Norse ancestry; and part of that biological makeup is a product of culture, which is rooted in an ancient Proto-Indo-European "spirituality," which branched out into various solar pantheons, from the Norse to the Celtic, all the way to the Vedic pantheon of the Hindus.

 Tuesday, November 26, 2024